cobleg/EnergyFinancialMarkets/_Welcome.md

 The effectiveness of these instruments will be determined by a range of factors such as:
 - the sophistication of the financial risk managers and traders
 - market liquidity
+- market efficiency
+- credit rating and financial standing of the market participants
+- degree of market power exercised in risk markets

 # Real world events
 ## Coal generation issues in the National Electricity Market